plomgrading/plom/imageServer/readme.md

    * The database interactions are relatively straightforward (probably needs someone to look at it carefully for exceptions and errors)
    * image files are served to clients.
 The files come from the '../scanAndGroup/readyForGrading' directory, so it must be run in place.
 Annotated image files are placed in the 'markedPapers' directory.

    * the messages between server and client (and server and manager) are handled using aiohttp at the server-side and requests at the client side.
-The client sends https-messages to the server (we've tried to make them REST-API style), and the server runs async-aiohttp to respond to those requests.
+The client sends https-messages to the server (we've tried to make them REST-API style), and the server runs aiohttp to respond to those requests.

    * when the client logs in, it sends a put/request to "{server}:{port}/users/{user}" with the username, password and API-version.
 The server then checks the API and the password against the hashed password list stored in '../resources/userList'.
 If the password is fine then the server returns an authorisation token.
 This token is used to check (subsequently) that the user is authorised to make requests of the server.
    * Similarly, when a client logs out, it sends a delete request to the same "{server}:{port}/users/{user}" - which causes the server to delete the authorisation token.